cepthomas/SublimeBagOfTricks/README.md

 No support as yet for PackageControl.

 Built for Windows and ST3.
+Seems to be happy with ST4.
 Other OSes and ST2 might require some hacking.

 ![logo](felix.jpg)